j027/redirectChecker/README.md

 - API keys for various security services
 - Mobile proxy with unlimited data for the hunter proxy
 - Residential proxy that rotates ip on every request for the main proxy
+- Chromium installed through flatpak (unless you want to adjust code)

 ## 🔧 Installation